 In previous posts, we looked at different business models and how to write a business plan to aid entrepreneurs.
 In addition, having a helping hand during the initial start-up phase and subsequent operational stage of a business will go a long distance in paving the way for a successful venture.
-This post will look at some of the non-financial support avenues available in Canada; for financial support programs, please refer to the following older posts:
+This post will look at some of the non-financial support avenues available in Canada; for financial support programs, please refer to the following older post:

 Canadian Chamber of Commerce